pakshuang/ai-chat-survey/docs/backend.md

 #### a.
 Server/API

-The backend server is the core component responsible for processing incoming requests from the frontend via our API, and executing the necessary logic.
-Implemented using Flask in app.py, the server handles various functionalities such as creating surveys, submitting responses, sending chat messages to ChatGPT, and interacting with the database.
+The backend server is the core component responsible for processing incoming requests from the frontend via our API.
+Implemented using Flask in app.py, the server handles various functionalities such as creating surveys, submitting responses, sending chat messages to ChatGPT, with the following endpoints:

-Our API consists of the following:
 <style scoped>
 table {
   font-size: 10px;